 However, the recent quarterly expiration saw the SEPTEMBER T-NOTE at a typical full point discount, even if it recovered nicely from recent activity back below the 132-00 area once again on the FOMC fears.
 While that should provide comfort to the bears, it was also a risk they could rally to retest the 134-00 area if they did not remain below 132-00.
-That recovery has transpired in the context of the recent COVID-19 Delta variant spread, with a recovery nearer 134-00.
+That recovery has transpired in the context of the recent COVID-19 Delta variant spread, with a rally nearer 134-00.
+It is also now likely abetted by the consistent FOMC commitment to continued bond purchases.